IMPORTANT: ALWAYS CREATE A DATA BACKUP!

 (root)

-After selecting the partition in question and pressing the
+After selecting the desired partition and pressing the

-We do not need to edit the swap partition (sda5) since it will be
+We do not need to edit the swap partition nvme0n1p6

 We can see the result of our efforts in the next image.